somesh-jyothula/MD5-password-generator/README.md

  MD5 is nothing but MESSAGE DIGEST ALGORITHM that is widely used hash function producing 128-Bit Hash Value.

- This tool converts your passwoed in text format to md5 hash to keep private.
+ This tool converts your password in text format to md5 hash to keep private.